ndsurgenor/moonshot-api/README.md

 ![Equipment](docs/mds-equipment.png)

 - An Equipment Profile model instance is created automatically whenever a user signs up/is created using the User model
 - The Equipment Profile model is accessed by appending ['/equipment-profiles/'](https://moonshot-api-ff76437bf02f.herokuapp.com/equipment-profiles/) to the main API url; an individual record of this model is accessed by also appending the relevant id
+- Equipment Profile admin access is achieved by appending ['/admin/equipment_profiles/'](https://moonshot-api-ff76437bf02f.herokuapp.com/admin/equipment_profiles/) to the main API url, but requires admin privileges to access
 - The model uses GET and PUT views to list and update equipment profiles respectively
 - In addition to those fields shown in the diagram above, an 'is_owner' field has been added to the model through use of a serializer
 - Filters have been added to allow filtering by user